 Why?

 Because the punishment for distributing fake Chinese yuan is extremely high (in some cases, the death penalty).
+These strict penalties were established by the Chinese Communist Party to maintain the integrity of the national currency.

 Regardless, you still want to travel smart and here are some tips on how to avoid fake Chinese currency.